Attached garages and carports, pergolas, greenhouses, sunrooms, covered decks and porches.

 - There cannot be any projections into the 3 m required side setback on properties without a lane or a front attached garage.

-On a corner parcel, the regular projection rules apply; however, no projection can be located within 3.0 m of the BOW or FOC.
+On a corner parcel, the regular projection rules apply; however, no projection can be located within 3.0 m of the back of the public sidewalk, or the curb where there is no public sidewalk.

 You may require drawings that are signed and sealed by a professional engineer licensed to practice in Alberta if: